Amazing Colombia!

 During our time here we will learn about the origin and history of coffee, the worldwide distribution, the different coffee varieties and qualities, as well as about the aromas and properties of coffee and the Coffee Cultural Landscape (World Heritage Site by UNESCO).

 After the perfect cup and full of energy, the interactive tour continues with a walk through the plantation to learn more about the growing and harvesting.
 After you picked your own beans, you will visit the wet mill to learn about the coffee processing and marketing.
 As roasting is both a science and art – the difference between perfectly roasted coffee and a rejected batch can be a matter of seconds.
 You will have the chance to taste and see the beans with different grades of roasting to experience the different aromas, as the roasting brings out the aroma and flavor that is locked inside the green coffee beans.
-Eedless to say, the visit will include some birding during the coffee tour.
+Needless to say, the visit will include some birding during the coffee tour.
+We should find some cool species such as Scrub Tanager, Parker’s Antbird, Bronze-winged Parrot, Flame-rumped Tanager and more.

 Afterwards, we will head to the incredible Montezuma Rainforest Ecolodge.